Ganil151/Devops/2-Intermediate/README.md

 ## 🗺️ The Intermediate Curriculum

-This level is organized into a progressive journey across 17 specialized modules:
+This level is organized into a progressive journey across 17 specialized modules.
+Each module now includes a curated **YouTube Lessons** collection for visual reinforcement.

 1.  **[00-Runbooks-Procedures](Runbooks%20&%20Operational%20Procedures%20(Intermediate).md)**: Moving from manual hacks to automated remediation.
 2.  **[01-Networking-VPC](./01-Networking-VPC/README.md)**: Advanced cloud networking, peering, and subnets.